A Visit or Village Stay at the Iby’Iwacu Cultural Village

 Visit the King’s House:

-Here you can be King for the moment or longer – you will be enthroned and installed as king and you can even exercise the powers of the king as the village elders bestow them up you through a village ceremony.
+Here you can be King for the moment or longer – you will be enthroned and installed as king and you can even exercise the powers of the king as the village elders give them up you through a village ceremony.

 Most have wanted to be a king of one kind or another – here is the opportunity and women can be the queen and if there are any children along they can be made a prince or princess.